paulscherrerinstitute/sf_datafiles/README.md

 ![print_stats](docs/figs/print_stats.png)

-The statistics overview can also be directly accessed via the included command line tools `sfdstats.py`.
+The statistics overview can also be directly accessed via the included command line tool `sfdstats`.

 ## Drop missing pulses